Why use a Cluster?

 Working with Windows

-When you transfer text files to from a Windows system to a Unix system (Mac, Linux, BSD, Solaris, etc.) this can cause problems.
+When you transfer text files from a Windows system to a Unix system (Mac, Linux, BSD, Solaris, etc.) this can cause problems.
 Windows encodes its files slightly different than Unix, and adds an extra character to every line.

 On a Unix system, every line in a file ends with a